Hanbo-Cheng/DAWN-pytorch/README.md

 2. Changing the path in  `run_ood_test\run_DM_v0_df_test_128_both_pose_blink.sh` or `run_ood_test\run_DM_v0_df_test_256_1.sh`.
 Infill the `image_path`, `audio_path` and `cache_path`.
 The `run_ood_test\run_DM_v0_df_test_128_both_pose_blink.sh` is used to perform inference on 128 * 128 images and `run_ood_test\run_DM_v0_df_test_256_1.sh` is used to perform inference on 256 * 256 images.

 3. Using `bash xxxx.sh` to run the script.

+### About PBNet
+We provide two PBNet checkpoint: 1. generating both blink and pose together 2. generating blink and pose seperately (script end with "seperate_pose_blink").
+According to the quantitative results, these two method has similar performance.